-The financial institutions and insurance sector contributed 10.8 per cent. of Ras Al Khaimah's GDP in 2011 and 7 per cent. in 2010.
-There are two banks incorporated in Ras Al Khaimah, RAKBANK and Commercial Bank International ("CBI") (which have eleven and three branches, respectively, in the Emirate), as well as six branches of foreign banks and 31 branches of national banks.
-As at 31 December 2012, the RAK Government held 49.3 per cent of the shares in RAKBANK.
-In addition, RAK National Insurance Co. is a public company listed on the ADX, which offers both life and non-life insurance products.
-As at 31 December 2012, the RAK Government held 47.06 per cent. of the shares in RAK National Insurance Co.
-Each of RAKBANK, CBI and RAK National Insurance Co. are listed on the ADX.
+The financial institutions and insurance sector contributed 8.6 per cent. of Ras Al Khaimah's GDP in 2013 and 8.9 per cent. in 2012.
+There are two banks incorporated in Ras Al Khaimah; The National Bank of Ras Al Khaimah ("RAKBANK") (with eleven branches in the Emirate) and Commercial Bank International ("CBI") (with three branches in the Emirate), as well as six branches of foreign banks and 31 branches of national banks.
+In addition, RAK National Insurance Co. ("RAK Insurance"), a public company offering both life and non-life insurance products, is located in the Emirate.